Haim Yehuda: Biography

-Born in Cairo in Egypt, Yehuda was a member of the Egyptian Communist Party.
-He joined the British Army during World War II, and made aliyah to Israel in 1948, where he joined Mapam.
+Born into an Egyptian Jewish family in Cairo in Egypt, Yehuda was a member of the Egyptian Communist Party.
+He joined the British Army during World War II, and emigrated to Israel in 1948, where he joined Mapam.
 He was elected to the Knesset on the party's list in 1955, and was re-elected in 1959.
 However, he resigned his seat on 10 July the following year, and was replaced by Yosef Kushnir.
 He also served as head of Beit Dagan local council.